 Forms can be accessed via CampInTouch and are DUE ON MAY 1ST.
 If you are having difficulty with CampInTouch, contact us directly.
 For our returning campers, some forms will simply need to be updated.
-The "North Star Camp Spring Mailing" is emailed to all families in the early spring and details all forms that must be completed.
-If you did not receive that email, the document can also be found on the "Forms and Documents" section of CampInTouch.
+If you have any questions regarding forms, please email our office team at office@northstarcamp.com.